Too often, when beginners plan their studio, they forget about the most important element of acoustic treatment: Bass Traps.

 The standard starting points to mount your traps are the trihedral corners of the room (shown in the picture as red dots).

 If you currently have at least 8 traps, simply put one in each corner.
-If you only have 4, put them in the upper 4 corners to save yourself floor space.
+On the other hand, if you only have 4, put them in the upper 4 corners to save yourself floor space.

 If that’s all you have, then you’re done.